Principal InvestigatorSenior Research TechnicianGraduate StudentsPostbaccalaureatePostdoctoral AssociatesStaff ScientistLab alumni

 shafqat pic

-Shafqat joined the Theunissen lab in January 2019 as a Postdoctoral Associate.
+Shafqat joined the Theunissen lab in January 2019 as a Postdoctoral Associate and was promoted to Staff Scientist in 2023.
 He is interested in the mechanisms involved in the maintenance, resetting and differentiation of primed and naive human pluripotent stem cells.
 Previously, as a CRG/Marie Curie Postdoctoral Fellow, he worked on human germ cell differentiation and X chromosome reactivation using pluripotent stem cells with Dr. Bernhard Payer at the Centre for Genomic Regulation in Barcelona, Spain.
 For his doctoral thesis, Shafqat investigated the role of histone modifications and other chromatin modifiers in human gastric cancer in the laboratory of Dr. Sanjay Gupta at Tata Memorial Centre-ACTREC, India.

 Lab alumni